RafaelEstanislau/Sigma/ReadMe.md

 ## Installation
 Disclaimer: As I'm not sure whether the test can be public or not, it is a private repository.
 If there is a need to access it to review the code or clone the project, please contact me via email: "rafalevel100@hotmail.com" to add your user as a collaborator to the project.
-1. Clone the repository: `git clone https://github.com/RafaelEstanislau/Sigma.git`() (Attention!
-There are .env variables which will be defined later!)
+1. Clone the repository: `git clone https://github.com/RafaelEstanislau/Sigma.git`()
 2. Navigate to the project directory
 3. Install dependencies: `npm install`

 ## Configuration
+(Disclaimer: I removed the env files from gitignore while I´m not able to deploy the application so it´s easier just to install the packages and run.
+The next steps from this configuration section aren´t necessary)
 1. Create a `.env` file in the project's root and back end folder.
 2. Add the necessary environment variables to the `.env` file.
 Refer to example bellow:
 NODE_ENV = string